Ghostwriter (1992 TV series): Critics and merchandise

 Ghostwriter was critically acclaimed and honored for presenting a realistic, ethnically diverse world in its two-hour mystery stories.
 By the end of its third season, Ghostwriter ranked in the top five of all children's shows on American television.

+In a 2011 retrospective, Alyssa Rosenberg praised the show for showing kids tackling realistic problems in their neighborhood.
+The Atlantic in 2016 called the series "The Most Literary '90s Kids Show" and praised it for being "about relatable kids who learned that their written words actually mattered."

 Created as an integrated, branded, multi-media project, the Ghostwriter brand included magazines and teacher's guides, software (Microsoft), home video, games/licensed product, and other outreach materials that reached over a million children each month.
 There were many Ghostwriter novels released, both novelizations of the TV episodes and new stories.
 They were released by Bantam Books.

 Noggin's website featured exclusive casebook files based on the show.

 Broadcast and home release

 Ghostwriter has been broadcast in 24 countries worldwide, and generated a number of foreign-language adaptations, including a dubbed over version on Discovery Kids in Latin America marketed as Fantasma Escritor.

 Despite its popularity, the program was abruptly canceled after the third season due to inadequate funding after the BBC pulled out of co-producing the show.
 The original series was rerun from 1995 to 1999 on PBS.
-From 1999 to 2003, it aired on the Noggin cable network, which was jointly founded by the Children's Television Workshop (now known as Sesame Workshop) with Paramount's Nickelodeon.
+From 1999 to 2003, it aired on the Noggin cable network, which was jointly founded by the Children's Television Workshop (now known as Sesame Workshop) with MTV Networks.
+In the U.K. it aired on the BBC and the Disney Channel at different times.
 The show's revival The New Ghostwriter Mysteries also aired on Noggin as part of its nighttime programming blocks, The Hubbub and The N.